rapid7/vm-console-client-ruby/docs/TagApi.md

 id = 56 # Integer | The identifier of the tag.

 opts = {
-  param1: Rapid7VmConsole::SearchCriteria.new # SearchCriteria | The details of the search criteria.
+  criterial: Rapid7VmConsole::SearchCriteria.new # SearchCriteria | The details of the search criteria.
 }

 begin